Data Discman: Design and features

 Early versions could not play audio files but could play audio CDs, with content limited to pre-recorded encyclopedias, dictionaries, and novels, often created using the Sony Electronic Book Authoring System (SEBAS).

 Models

 DD-1EX

 The earliest western model, the DD-1EX, was released in 1991 and only played mini-CD audio (not MP3 data files) in addition to the EBG titles and is now part of the permanent collection of the Victoria and Albert Museum in London.
 The DD-1 was the earlier Japanese model in 1990.
 This model can use a bare Mini CD disc or one in a caddy.
 The disc is easily removed from the caddy.
-It takes 6 off AA cells in a clip on pack, or optionally a rechargeable pack.
+It takes 6 AA cells in a clip on pack, or optionally a rechargeable pack.

 DD-10EX

 Released in 1992 or 1993, the DD-10EX added the ability to play audio files.
 In the United Kingdom, it shipped with two discs: